eviltik/devsrv/README.md

 ## **Command Line Usage**

-> You can use `devserver` as a standalone webserver.
+> You can use `httpsnode` as a standalone webserver.

 #### Install
 ```
-$ npm install -g devserver
+$ npm install -g httpsnode
 ```

 #### Run
 > Go into the directory you want to serve (having an index.html file), then just type
 ```
-$ devserver
+$ httpsnode
 config: use config file [...]
 server: start listening on 192.168.1.36:8443
 server: ready